gitmadhu/mblog/docs/summeries/india-stand-on-isreal.md

-the war memorial Jewish Museum and signed multiple M with Israel but he did not visit palistine then to add fuel to the fire Israeli Prime Minister visited India in 2018 and flly kides with Prime Minister Modi but as usual India wants to maintain its balance So within a month in February 2018 Prime Minister
+the war memorial Jewish Museum and signed multiple M with Israel but he did not visit palistine then to add fuel to the fire Israeli Prime Minister visited India in 2018 and flly kides with Prime Minister Modi but as usual India wants to maintain its balance So within a month in February 2018 Prime Minister Modi visited West Bank the Palestinian land and there he was awarded the title of the grand caller of Palestine during this visit Prime Minister Modi made an agreement to set up an India Palestine super Speciality Hospital in Palestine for $0 million us
-Modi visited West Bank the Palestinian land and there he was awarded the title of the grand caller of Palestine during this visit Prime Minister Modi made an agreement to set up an India Palestine super Speciality Hospital in Palestine for $0 million us and a new printing press for $5 million us now coming to the current day scenario when Hamas attacked Israel India stood with Israel and said Israel has all the rights to defend itself and that was indeed a very bold step and when an hospital was bombed in Kasa which killed around 500 people Prime Minister Modi is one of the few who voiced out immediately he tweeted deeply shocked at the tragic loss of lives at the alh Hal Hospital in
+## nine
-Gaza a heartfelt condolences to the families of the victims and our prayers for speedy recovery of those injured civilian casualties and the ongoing conflict are a matter of serious and continuing concern those involved should be held responsible on one hand India supports Israel's right to defend itself on the other hand it continues to send humanitarian assistance to the people of
+and a new printing
-Gaza why so why India refuses to take a stand at this crucial time why India still wants to maintain its balance between Israel and Palestine because
+press for $5 million us now coming to the current day scenario when Hamas attacked Israel India stood with Israel and said Israel has all the rights to defend itself and that was indeed a very bold step and when an hospital was bombed in Kasa which killed around 500 people Prime Minister Modi is one of the few who voiced out immediately he tweeted deeply shocked at the tragic loss of lives at the alh Hal Hospital in Gaza a heartfelt condolences to the families of the victims and our prayers for speedy recovery of those injured civilian casualties and the ongoing conflict are a matter of serious and continuing concern those involved should be held responsible on one hand India supports Israel's right to defend itself on the other hand it continues to send humanitarian assistance to the people of Gaza why so why India refuses to take a stand at this crucial time why India still wants to maintain its balance between Israel and Palestine because
 India is in a need to maintain good